 CHESS will pool the efforts of state agencies and non-profit partners to bring coordinated healthcare and housing services to individuals with mental health, substance use and other serious health conditions.

-Connecticut Medicaid’s innovative CHESS benefit, one of the first to receive federal approval, will join the Coordinated Access Network and housing subsidy programs administered by the Department of Housing (DOH); supportive housing programs administered by the Department of Mental Health and Addition Services (DMHAS); and the ‘Money Follows the Person’ program administered by the Department of Social Services (DSS, administering agency for Medicaid).
+Connecticut Medicaid’s innovative CHESS benefit, one of the first to receive federal approval, will join the Coordinated Access Network and housing subsidy programs administered by the Department of Housing (DOH); supportive housing programs administered by the Department of Mental Health and Addiction Services (DMHAS); and the ‘Money Follows the Person’ program administered by the Department of Social Services (DSS, administering agency for Medicaid).

 CHESS is aimed at managing the difficulties that are often part of homelessness, including access to health care and handling chronic health issues, with the overall goal of promoting health and well-being by coordinating targeted healthcare with housing.

 Housing subsidies, administered by DOH, will be prioritized for applicants who meet the Medicaid program requirements and are homeless and on the by-name list.
 Housing subsidies are subject to separate eligibility requirements.

 CHESS provides supportive housing benefits under Medicaid, coordinated with Medicaid services and non-Medicaid housing subsidies.
 Medicaid-covered housing engagement and support services include chronic disease management and wellness education, in addition to pre-tenancy supports (help with locating and securing housing), tenancy sustaining supports (help with maintaining successful tenancy), and non-medical transportation.
 Housing subsidies, administered by DOH, are being prioritized for CHESS participants that are homeless and on the by-name list.
 The CHESS staff will help a participant apply for the housing voucher.

 With federal approval to use Medicaid funding for CHESS, DSS has opened applications atwww.CTCHESSDSS.com.
 Application information is also available by calling 2-1-1.